Marco Polo Bridge incident: Incident

 Later that night, a unit of Japanese infantry attempted to breach Wanping's walled defenses but were repulsed.
 An ultimatum by the Japanese was issued two hours later.
-As a precautionary measure, Qin Dechun, the acting commander of the Chinese 29th Route Army, contacted the commander of the Chinese 37th Division, General Feng Zhian, ordering him to place his troops on heightened alert.
+As a precautionary measure, Qin Dechun, the acting commander of the Chinese 29th Army, contacted the commander of the Chinese 37th Division, General Feng Zhi'an, ordering him to place his troops on heightened alert.

-At 02:00 in the morning of 8 July, Qin Dechun, executive officer and acting commander of the Chinese 29th Route Army, sent Wang Lengzhai, mayor of Wanping, alone to the Japanese camp to conduct negotiations.
+At 02:00 on 8 July, Qin Dechun, executive officer and acting commander of the Chinese 29th Army, sent Wang Lengzhai, mayor of Wanping, alone to the Japanese camp to conduct negotiations.
 However, this proved to be fruitless, and the Japanese insisted that they be admitted into the town to investigate the cause of the incident.

 At around 04:00, reinforcements of both sides began to arrive.
 The Chinese also rushed an extra division of troops to the area.
 At 04:45 Wang Lengzhai had returned to Wanping, and on his way back he witnessed Japanese troops massing around the town.
 Within five minutes of Wang's return, a shot was heard, and both sides began firing, thus marking the commencement of the Battle of Beiping-Tianjin, and, by extension, the full scale commencement of the Second Sino-Japanese War at 04:50 on 8 July 1937.

 Colonel Ji Xingwen led the Chinese defenses with about 100 men, with orders to hold the bridge at all costs.
 The Chinese were able to hold the bridge with the help of reinforcements, but suffered tremendous losses.
 At this point, the Japanese military and members of the Japanese Foreign Service began negotiations in Beijing with the Chinese Nationalist government.

 A verbal agreement with Chinese General Qin was reached, whereby: